How to use Radical.Tools

 View layout mode

-Each view can independently use Auto (Smart Layout) or Tree layout.
+Structure and flow views can independently use Auto (Smart Layout) or Tree layout.
 Switch via the view's settings panel.
 In tree mode the Smart Layout button changes to Tree Layout.
+Hierarchy, Table, Matrix and Wiki views don't use canvas layout — they expose their own controls (depth and sizing, spreadsheet tabs, DSM cells, or document navigation respectively).

 Milestones